Statement Regarding Charge Laid Against John Carpay

 On Friday, December 30, 2022, the Justice Centre was made aware of a warrant for the arrest of John Carpay.
 This warrant was apparently issued in connection with the events that took place in 2021 and alleges obstruction of justice.
 When he was made aware of this warrant, Mr. Carpay immediately turned himself into Calgary Police Services.

 This charge is unexpected and without explanation.
 The events at issue took place over 17 months ago, and police have not previously contacted Mr. Carpay nor the Justice Centre.
 Mr. Carpay has been cooperating with the investigation of this matter by the Law Society of Manitoba.
-At the time of the events, the Justice Centre Board of Directors also took appropriate steps to strengthen governance and oversight of the organization while Mr. Carpay took a seven-week leave of absence
+At the time of the events, the Justice Centre Board of Directors also took appropriate steps to strengthen governance and oversight of the organization while Mr. Carpay took a seven-week leave of absence.

 The Justice Centre is deeply disappointed by the decision of Winnipeg Police to lay a criminal charge for events that took place more than 18 months ago and that are already being dealt with appropriately.
 It is doubly disappointing that it was decided that these actions should take place during the holiday season when Mr. Carpay is spending time with his family.
 Oddly, Mr. Carpay’s sole bail condition states that he cannot contact Chief Justice Joyal, an individual that Mr. Carpay has not had any communication with apart from the apologies that he issued in 2021.

 Despite these proceedings, the work of the Justice Centre will continue unhindered to defend citizens’ constitutional rights and freedoms under the Canadian Charter of Rights and Freedoms by providing legal representation to Canadians free of charge.
-The Justice Centre’s work is focussed on defending Canada’s free society, including Canadians’ freedoms of conscience, religion, expression, association and peaceful assembly, as well as their right to life, liberty, and the security of the person.
-In particular, the Justice Centre has been active in response to governments’ severe Covid lockdowns and restrictions which stopped Canadians from gathering, worshiping, associating, working, traveling and peaceful assembly.
+The Justice Centre’s work is focused on defending Canada’s free society, including Canadians’ freedoms of conscience, religion, expression, association and peaceful assembly, as well as their right to life, liberty, and the security of the person.
+In particular, the Justice Centre has been active in response to governments’ severe Covid lockdowns and restrictions which stopped Canadians from gathering, worshiping, associating, working, travelling and peaceful assembly.

 The entire Justice Centre team remains steadfastly committed to defending the constitutional freedoms of Canadians.